Polruan to Polperro rollercoaster walk

 The Watch House (privately owned, please respect the occupiers' privacy) was built in 1835, after the 'Lantic Hill Affair' in which two Polruan coastguards apprehended a party of smugglers.
 In the ensuing ruckus, one of them was clubbed unconscious.
 Five prisoners were taken and a hoard of 484 gallons of brandy was found by a revenue cutter.
 Although all five men were found not guilty in the trial that followed, there was a permanent detachment of officers in the Watch House and a flight of steep steps was cut down to Watch House Cove.

-From the bottom of the path to Frogmore, the Coast Path passes through Sandingway and continues above Palace Cove.
+From the bottom of the path to Frogmore Farm and Lantivet Bay car park, the coast path passes through Sandingway and continues above Palace Cove.

 At Sandingway a packhorse track was used by donkeys carrying sand and seaweed up to Frogmore to fertilise the fields.
 Just beyond, at Palace Cove, there was a pilchard cellar, or palace (from the Cornish meaning 'enclosed place').
 Here salted pilchards were pressed, using wooden beams weighted with heavy boulders to squeeze the fish into barrels, and the juices extracted were used as 'train oil' to light lamps.